mathworks-ref-arch/matlab-parquet/README.md

 On Windows, a compatible utility version called ```winutils.exe``` can be downloaded from [https://github.com/steveloughran/winutils/raw/master/hadoop-2.8.3/bin/winutils.exe](https://github.com/steveloughran/winutils/raw/master/hadoop-2.8.3/bin/winutils.exe).
-After download, we would recommend placing the executable under `<repo_root>\Software\MATLAB\lib\hadoop\bin\winutils.exe` *Note that you will need to first manually create the `lib\hadoop\bin` folders*
+After download, we would recommend placing the executable under `<repo_root>\Software\MATLAB\lib\hadoop\bin\winutils.exe`

+*Note that you will need to first manually create the `lib\hadoop\bin` folders*

 More detailed information on Windows install can be found [here](Documentation/Windows.md).

 ## Installation
 Installation of the interface requires building the support package (Jar file) and setting the environment variable value for HADOOP_HOME.
-Before proceeding, ensure that
+Before proceeding:
-a) Java SDK and Maven are installed.
+* Install Java SDK and Maven.
-b) Clone repository or download + unzip/tar latest sources [release](https://github.com/mathworks-ref-arch/matlab-parquet/releases).
+* Clone repository or download + unzip/tar latest sources [release](https://github.com/mathworks-ref-arch/matlab-parquet/releases).
-c) Create/Set HADOOP_HOME environment variable to point to Apache™ Hadoop® installation local folder *(Linux/MacOS)* or to the folder where ```winutils.exe``` executable is located (as suggested/explained below) *(Windows)*
+* Create/Set HADOOP_HOME environment variable to point to Apache™ Hadoop® installation local folder *(Linux/MacOS)* or to the folder where ```winutils.exe``` executable is located (as suggested/explained below) *(Windows)*

 The links to download these products are provided in the section [3rd party products](#3rd-party-products).